Wyoming Bar Exam (UBE) details

-A member in good standing of a reciprocating state may be admitted on motion if applicant has engaged in active practice of law for a minimum of 300 hours per year for five of the seven years preceding application and is a graduate of an ABA accredited law school.
-For complete details contact the Wyoming State Bar.
+A member in good standing of a reciprocating jurisdiction may be admitted on motion in Wyoming if the applicant has engaged in the active practice of law for five of the seven years preceding application.
+Additional requirements apply.

 Applicants who have obtained a scaled score of at least 270 on a Uniform Bar Exam taken in another jurisdiction within the preceding three years may apply for admission based on that score.
-For complete details, contact the Wyoming State Bar.
+Additional requirements apply.